Sixth Term Examination Papers (STEP)

 - This contains some additional material, including a few video solutions of STEP questions.

 - Advanced Problems in Mathematics

 - This booklet by Stephen Siklos consists of 43 STEP-like problems with discussion, hints and full solutions.
-It is available, again at modest price, from OCR publications.
 But beware: it was written before the current syllabuses were in place.